Isimila Stone Age Site: Discovery and research

 D.A.
 McCleman, a South African amateur archaeologist from St Peters School of Johannesburg, made the initial discovery of the Isimila Prehistoric Site on May 2, 1951, while traveling with his friend (Mr Lily) by road from Nairobi to Johannesburg.
 The initial collection was then donated to the South African Archaeological Survey, including seventeen hand axes, seven cleavers, one small Levallois core, and one backed blade.
 The collection was described and reported by Prof Van Riet Lowe of the South African Archaeological Survey.
 He further informed Dr. Louis Leakey about the discovery for future research consideration.
-Shortly after, the report impressed Prof Clark Howell from Washington University, who set to visit the site in September 1954 with the information provided by Prof Van Riet Lowe [8].
+Shortly after, the report impressed Prof Clark Howell from Washington University in St. Louis, who set to visit the site in September 1954 with the information provided by Prof Van Riet Lowe [8].
 Howell's brief site visit enabled him to establish a rough sketch of the site, stratigraphic illustrations, and collected surface-exposed artifacts, including 90 handaxes, 50 cleavers, and several retouched flakes and cores.

 The Isimila prehistoric site became widely known to the scientific community through extensive excavations by the University of Chicago scholars during the 1957-58 field seasons.
 These excavations revealed a sequence of Pleistocene deposits and a rich collection of Acheulean artifacts, which were subsequently published in various scientific journals and reports.
 The findings from these excavations were instrumental in highlighting the importance of Isimila as a key site for understanding the technological and cultural developments of early humans in East Africa.
 The Isimila prehistoric site has been actively excavated until 2017.
 Its research relevance has persisted until today for its conservation status and sustainability, faunal composition, geology, and stone tools technologies.